Employment & Employee Participation

 In addition, our lawyers are highly skilled in resolving issues concerning the transfer of undertakings.
 This expertise is often relevant in reorganizations and almost always features during tendering and acquisitions.
 During takeovers we can also conduct due diligence research.

 Procedures and mediation concerning dismissal and other employment cases

 If it is not possible to reach an agreement between parties, our lawyers will begin litigation.
 This not only applies to dismissal cases, but to all employment cases.
-We have, for example, achieved success in cases concerning the law on high incomes (Wet Normering Topinkomens, WNT), in cases regarding collective labour agreements and in liability cases.
+We have, for example, achieved success in cases concerning the law on high incomes (Wet Normering Topinkomens, WNT), in cases regarding collective labour agreements, discrimination and in liability cases.